nasuni-labs/nasuni-api-utilities/README.md

 ## Volume Unprotected Data Alert
 Customers can use this script to monitor all Edge Appliances connected to a volume for unprotected data that exceeds a user-configured threshold.
 Once this is exceeded, an email to the administrator is generated.
 This is designed to be run as a Windows scheduled task and can be run as frequently as every 10 minutes.
 Requires an SMTP server for email alerting.\
-**Required Inputs**: NMC hostname, username, password, volume_guid, recipients, from, SMTPserver, port, subject, body\
+**Required Inputs**: NMC hostname, tokenFile, volume_guid, recipients, from, SMTPserver, port, subject, body\
 **Compatibility**: Nasuni 7.10 or higher required\
 **Email Content**: Email contains Edge Appliance name(s) and amount of unprotected data for the Edge Appliance.\
 **Name**: VolumeUnprotectedDataAlert.ps1

 ## Export Full Path Info for the Provided List of Paths to CSV
 Export all path information for the inputs specified in the CSV to a new CSV output file.\
-**Required Inputs**: NMC hostname, username, password, csvInputPath, csvOutputPath, limit\
+**Required Inputs**: NMC hostname, tokenFile, csvInputPath, csvOutputPath, limit\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Input CSV content**:\
 Header: Volume_GUID,filer_serial_number,path\